-3. Take to post office and they will
+3. Take them to the post office, and they will

 deliver it back to Derivan free of charge!

-With one exception we do not use animal products in any of our paints (described below) - we most certainly do not believe in animal testing either and have never used this (to my knowledge and I have been here since 1983) - with that said we use over 1200 different ingredients and more specifically with our face paints (which are cosmetics) no doubt some of these raw materials would have once been tested on animals by the raw material manufacturers, with many of these products we have no choice but to use them to comply with regulations.
+With one exception, we do not use animal products in any of our paints (described below) - we most certainly do not believe in animal testing either and have never used this - with that said we use over 1200 different ingredients and more specifically with our face paints (which are cosmetics) no doubt some of these raw materials would have once been tested on animals by the raw material manufacturers, with many of these products we have no choice but to use them to comply with regulations.

-The one exception is a colour we make called ivory black (in the Matisse range ) - obviously it is not made from ivory but we believe it is still made from the burnt bones which are a by-product of abattoirs - it is recycling as it were - (however we have asked the manufacturer to confirm this and are still waiting on an answer as their rep did not think it was still made this way now)
+The one exception is a colour we make called ivory black (in the Matisse range ) - obviously, it is not made from ivory, but we believe it is still made from the burnt bones which are a by-product of abattoirs - it is recycling as it were

-Also the "carmine" colour that we have is not made on Carmic Acid/Cochineal - as it is an animal product and it is not lightfast - it is a "synthetic" pigment developed to give a similar colour.
+Also, the "carmine" colour that we have is not made on Ceramic Acid/Cochineal - as it is an animal product and it is not lightfast - it is a "synthetic" pigment developed to give a similar colour.